Saatvik-GT/SimpleEyeTrackingSystem/README.md

 # SimpleEyeTrackingSystem
-It's a simple eye tracking system using python OpenCV
+It's a simple eye tracking system using python OpenCV. :)